-There are many different side effects that can possible arise during and after chemotherapy, and due to cancer treatment generally of course.
+There are many different side effects that can arise during and after chemotherapy, and due to cancer treatment generally of course.

-Oddly for someone so interested in sleep I don’t remember insomnia being on the list, and yet it ended up being quite an issue for me.
+Oddly for someone so interested in sleep, I don’t remember insomnia being on the list, and yet it ended up being quite an issue for me.
 I imagine it just didn’t deserve a place among the big-hitting possible side-effects.

 In my case I would fall asleep around 11pm usually, but then wake up between 2am and 3am on many nights.
-And I would be very, very awake.
-As if I’d had a full night’s sleep, or it was suddenly the middle of the day.
+And I would be very, very awake; as if I’d had a full night’s sleep, or it was suddenly the middle of the day.

-But whilst reflecting back on that period of time, I came to realise there were probably several reasons I was having such marked sleeping problems.
+Whilst reflecting back on that period of time, I came to realise there were probably several reasons I was having such marked sleeping problems.

 Possible reasons for insomnia during chemotherapy

 I’m pretty sure there was no placebo at work either, as they didn’t actually tell me it was going to be halved, and only did so after I mentioned that I was sleeping a little better.
 Hardly conclusive proof, but it makes sense to me.

-- The second most important factor I believe was the level of anxiety, worry and fear that comes with having cancer.
+The second most important factor I believe was the level of anxiety, worry and fear that comes with having cancer.
 Once awake in the night, difficult thoughts would quickly come to mind and were at times overwhelming.
 Worry, stress and anxiety are well known to be factors contributing to insomnia.

 I’m sure my partner at the time must have wondered if I would ever stop asking for spaghetti for dinner!
 In a previous article I discussed the impact that diet can have on sleep, mentioning a study which had found that increased carbohydrate intake is associated with less sleep.

 Even when the dose of Dexamethasone was reduced, I still had sleep problems and so I just had to cope as best I could really.
-I tried to follow my own advice on not getting stressed out about the fact I was having trouble sleeping.
+I tried to follow my own advice about not getting stressed out about the fact I was having trouble sleeping.

 Is Dexamethasone really necessary?

-My advice to anyone experiencing similar issues with insomnia during chemotherapy would then be to have a talk with the medical staff about what could be causing insomnia.
+My advice to anyone experiencing similar issues with insomnia during chemotherapy would then be to have a talk with the medical staff about what could be causing the insomnia.